port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 ## Basic update run example

-In this example you will create a self-service action that deploys the latest version of your service, and updates the `ciJob` entity with the deployment status.
+In this example you will create a self-service action that deploys the latest version of your service, and updates the action run with the deployment status.

 Add the following action to your `image` blueprint actions: